akhtarnasim1990/todo_frontend/README.md

 Go to http://localhost:3000/ to access the application

-# to access asset form page please use this credential
+# to access todo page please use this credential

-Username: akhtar.nasim1990@gmail.com
+-Username: akhtar.nasim1990@gmail.com
-password: 123@abc
+-password: 123@abc

 ## Technologies Used